-$10^{-3}$ cm-1 /pixel, for detector 3.
-A c indicates that the order number must also be specified as a parameter.
-Illumination outside of the In italic fall outside the uncontaminated range.
-The accuracy on the positioning of the reference wavelength is $\approx 30$ pixels.
-Overheads the to wavelength setting changes are minimized by ordering the templates by decreasing grating encoder values.
-See Table 4a-4k for unvignetted spectral range is affected by lack of reproducibility at more than 1% level, for a 0.4 arcsec slit: wavenumber values given detector; order number $(\mathcal{O})$ , corresponding grating encoder, spectral range uncontamined by adjacent orders and coverage in vacuum wavenumber ( $\nu$ , expressed in cm-1) for each of the four detectors are also given.
-The last column lists the mean dispersion, $\delta\nu$ in Table 5f: Reference wavelengths, $\lambda{\rm ref}$ , in nm for the standard wavelength settings, defined as the wavelength at pixel 512 of the 3rd spectral ranges in wavelength.
+In italic fall outside the uncontaminated range.
+The accuracy on the positioning of the reference wavelength is ≈ 30 pixels.
+Overheads due to wavelength setting changes are minimized by ordering the templates by decreasing grating encoder values.
+See Table 3a-3k for 10^{-3} cm-1 /pixel, for detector 3.
+A ^c indicates that the order number must also be specified as a parameter.
+Illumination outside of the Table 4f: Reference wavelengths, λ{ref} , in nm for the standard wavelength settings, defined as the wavelength at pixel 512 of the 3rd detector; order number (\mathcal{O}) , corresponding grating encoder, spectral range uncontamined by adjacent orders and coverage in vacuum wavenumber (ν , expressed in cm-1) for each of the four detectors are also given.
+The last column lists the mean dispersion, $\delta\nu$ in unvignetted spectral range is affected by lack of reproducibility at more than 1% level, for a 0.4 arcsec slit: wavenumber values given spectral ranges in wavelength.